ravi688/PDV/README.md

 - [x] In pdv_client.py, it should invoke gcc (if file received has .c extension) or g++ (it has .cpp extension) to compile the source into an executable and run it to generate .xml file
 - [x] After .xml file is generated, it should be send back to pdv host as response
 - [ ] On pdv host side, it would receive .xml files from all the pdv clients (if success), and add entries to the centralized database by parsing the xml file.
+- [ ] PDV web client would fetch the tables from the centralized database and render visual table in the browser